 A national climate financing mechanism has been established, which is yet to be operationalized.
-The Climate Change Act, 2016, establishes the Climate Change Fund (CCF) to finance priority climate change interventions and incentives approved by the Climate Change Council, as well as provide technical assistance to county governments.
+The Climate Change Act, 2016,

+The GEF provides financing to climate change mitigation and adaptation projects prioritized at the country level. establishes the Climate Change Fund (CCF) to finance priority climate change interventions and incentives approved by the Climate Change Council, as well as provide technical assistance to county governments.
 Operationalization of the CCF is a key priority of the second NCCAP which is to be implemented in the period 2018-2022.
 As of July 2018, the National Treasury had prepared draft Public Finance Management (Climate Change Fund) Regulations to operationalize the CCF.
 Coordination of climate finance mobilization and tracking its impacts is underpinned by the Climate Change Act (CCA) and the National Policy on Climate Finance (NPCF), 2018.
 The CCA designates the Climate Change Directorate (CCD) as the lead agency in coordinating climate change interventions while the National Treasury leads in the coordination of climate finance activities.
 The NPCF aims to create an integrated platform that brings together various stakeholders and facilitate the strengthening of institutional capacity to track the impacts of climate finance.
 Such efforts require political will and effective enforcement of accounting standards to facilitate timely reporting and accounting for climate finance received and utilized by the national and county governments, as well as civil society organizations.